PistolRcks/starboundmodtester/README.md

 ### Arguments
 SMT takes optional arguments before build targets.
 All arguments are as follows:
+#### -c or --cleanup
+Forces a cleanup all of `*.tmp.pak` files created by SMT in the selected Starbound's mod folder.
 #### -h or --help
 Shows a simple help dialogue.
 #### -l or --literal